Eligible New Orleans Pelicans players, staff receive coronavirus vaccinations

 According to ESPN, the Dallas Mavericks are waiting for a go-ahead from the league to make plans for players and staff to be vaccinated.

-As vaccine rollouts began to ramp up, Silver had said that NBA players and employees would not jump the line as the league sought to play a condensed 72-game season.
+As vaccine rollouts began to ramp up, Silver had said NBA players and employees would not jump the line as the league sought to play a condensed 72-game season.
 In Louisiana, state protocol changed.
-“League policy requires teams to follow their state’s vaccination guidelines and programs and we are fully supportive of players and team staff being vaccinated when they are eligible,” a spokesman told ESPN.
+“League policy requires teams to follow their state’s vaccination guidelines and programs, and we are fully supportive of players and team staff being vaccinated when they are eligible,” a spokesman told ESPN.

 Before last week’s All-Star Game, Silver said he did not believe any players had been vaccinated, although he added that some coaches who were age-eligible under their states’ guidelines and team personnel (some of whom are health-care workers) had.
 Gregg Popovich, the San Antonio Spurs’ 72-year-old coach, received the vaccine and recorded a public service announcement about it.

-Silver said that the league did not intend to require players to be vaccinated.
-Nor did he believe it was a necessity in order for teams to start allowing fans to attend games.
+Silver said the league did not intend to require players to be vaccinated.
+Nor did he believe it was a necessity for teams to start allowing fans to attend games.
 He added that he sees a return to normalcy soon.

-“I think it’s with a combination of vaccines, antibodies, herd immunity in communities, proper safety and cleanliness protocols, we’ll be able to return to something that looks a lot closer to normal beginning next season [2021-22], at least based on the information I have available to me today,” Silver said.
+“I think it’s with a combination of vaccines, antibodies, herd immunity in communities, proper safety and cleanliness protocols, we’ll be able to return to something that looks a lot closer to normal beginning next season, at least based on the information I have available to me today,” Silver said.